A storyteller has to carry all the characters inside her self. She uses words, expression and imagination to make them real and come alive in a story.

 They may both want the same thing and agree to share.

 But stories rely on conflict being resolved: finding solutions to problems.

 This argument stopped me in my tracks.
 I heard their angry voices first.

 As soon as I put the camera down, he took her arm, and kissed her and she kissed him back.

 But wait, there’s more!
 Story characters keep on coming.
 Thank goodness.

 PS.
 Listen to this recording of actor Jonathan Pryce reading ‘The Fox and Crow’ aloud.
 He’s reading rather fast, for my liking, but he is using his voice like a storyteller.
 Listen to how his voice makes the characters come to life.
-He uses all the variations his voice can offer – pitch, tone, volume and timing.
+He uses all the variations his voice can offer to sound ‘fox-like’ – pitch, tone, volume and timing.